Gary C. Kessler

 Dinah Voyles Pulver (The Daytona Beach News-Journal) wrote a follow-up article, titled "2 ships sunk miles off coast become Volusia's latest artificial reefs," including this video.

-More detailed information will be posted at the Volusia County Reef Report, but in the mean time:
+More detailed information is posted at the Volusia County Reef Report:

 2018 - Site 12 M/V Lady Philomena